mihirgathani/Wildfire_Analysis_Project/README.md

 - **Missing Data**: There is a possibility that you might not get data for a particular year.
 This is possible if the dataset where we are pulling from has not been updated or incase the data for that year does not exist.
 I faced this situation for the AQI data, as I could not get data for 1964 and 1970.
 Also, I could not get data for wildfire from 2021-2024

+- **Smoke Estimate Calculations**: I utilized a combination of proximity, size (based on acres burned), and the type of fire in order to make an estimate of the smoke.
+However, in doing this, I did not consider other factors like wind, shape, and cause.
+It is also critical to know that my correlation with the AQI was only about 32%.
+This is important because every person might have a different way to calculate the estimate.